Your Procedure in 3D

-Dr. Beckenstein pursued advanced breast reconstruction surgical training to help women facing the physical and emotional challenges that occur following a mastectomy or lumpectomy.
+Dr. Beckenstein pursued advanced breast reconstruction surgical training to help women from Montgomery, Tuscaloosa, Huntsville, and beyond facing the physical and emotional challenges that occur following a mastectomy or lumpectomy.

 Dr. Beckenstein’s breast reconstruction fellowship training included:

-Many women considering breast reconstruction in Huntsville, Tuscaloosa, and other Alabama cities choose Dr. Beckenstein’s practice after being referred by their oncologic surgeon, or after talking with other breast cancer survivors who have chosen reconstruction.
+Many women considering breast reconstruction choose Dr. Beckenstein’s practice after being referred by their oncologic surgeon or after talking with other breast cancer survivors who have chosen reconstruction.

 We provide a number of special services for our breast reconstruction patients through the Alabama Breast Cancer Cooperative, a unique concept in comprehensive breast cancer care developed by Dr. Beckenstein.
 Our internal support system pairs patients with one another based on personality, where they live, and other demographic factors.
 Through these special bonds, our patients have a better overall experience, where they can share their respective experiences with one another and know that they are not alone!